48 Hours in Chicago: Things to Do in Chicago

 Art Institute of Chicago

-Outside of Paris, the Art Institute of Chicago has the largest collection of Impressionist and Post-Impressionist paintings.
-You can enjoy various works done by artists like Monet, Cézanne, Renoir, van Gogh, and Toulouse-Lautrec.
-Also, modern art from the likes of Jackson Pollock, Warhol, Jasper Johns, and Matisse, while the modern architecture and design collection have drawings and models by Frank Lloyd Wright, Le Corbusier, and more.
+Outside of Paris, the Art Institute of Chicago has the most extensive collection of Impressionist and Post-Impressionist paintings.
+You can enjoy various works by artists like Monet, Cézanne, Renoir, van Gogh, and Toulouse-Lautrec.
+Also, modern art from Jackson Pollock, Warhol, Jasper Johns, and Matisse, while the modern architecture and design collection have drawings and models by Frank Lloyd Wright, Le Corbusier, and more.

 Grant Park